• Skip to primary navigation

 Instructions

-• Meanwhile add half tablespoon of olive oil to a frying pan and add the spinach, stir so it doesn’t burn until completely wilted.
+• Meanwhile add half tbsp of olive oil to a frying pan and add the spinach, stir so it doesn’t burn until completely wilted.
 Remove from the pan and let cool.

-• To make the tomato sauce, add a tablespoon of olive oil to the frying pan.
+• To make the tomato sauce, add a tbsp of olive oil to the frying pan.
 Add the finely chopped shallot and garlic to the pan.

 • Squeeze out any extra moisture from the wilted spinach then finely chop and add to a large bowl.
 Add the ricotta, parmesan, nutmeg and a pinch of salt and pepper.
 Mix everything together until thoroughly combined.